ToC

 Don’t know how to write a CV or unclear what to include in a CV?
 You’re in the right place.

-Here’s a visual breakdown of a UK CV template and what to include on your CV to impress your target employer:
+Here’s a visual breakdown of a CV template and what to include on your CV to impress your target employer:

 An example of what to include in a CV with the CV section highlighted.